Chirp Wheel Reviews

 Editor's Rating4.00

 As long as you don't have a severe back injury, Chirp Wheels can offer significant relief at various points along the spine.
-They're easy to use once you've had a little practice, and the combination of physical relief and that audible cracking sound can easily become addictive (in a good way).
-Their quality construction and added spine protection make them a superior choice to less expensive yoga wheels and foam rollers.
+They're easy to use once you've had a little practice, and their quality construction and added spine protection make them a superior choice to less expensive yoga wheels and foam rollers.
+Some of the company’s secondary products are less impressive, but the core of its lineup — the Chirp Wheel — remains a sound investment.

 Pros